Title 902 | Chapter 020 | Regulation 150REG

 An up-to-date register of all deliveries shall be maintained and contain the following information:(a)

-Mother's full name, including maiden name, address, birthplace and age at time of this birth;(c)
+Mother's full name, including maiden name, address, birthplace, and age at time of the birth;(c)

-Father's full name, birthplace, and age at time of this birth, if provided; and(d)
+Father's full name, birthplace, and age at time of the birth, if provided; and(d)

-A certificate of birth shall be filed in accordance with the provisions of KRS Chapter 213 and administrative regulations promulgated thereunder.(14)
+A certificate of birth shall be filed in accordance with KRS Chapter 213 and 901 KAR Chapter 5.Section 4.

 Provision of Services.(1)

-A nurse-midwife or physician and a registered nurse shall be on duty at all times when a pregnant woman is laboring in the center.
-A registered nurse shall be present at all times when a woman or mother and newborn are at the center.
-The registered nurse shall have at least one (1) year of perinatal experience.(b)
+A licensed midwife or physician and a member of the FSBC clinical staff shall be on duty at all times if a patient is laboring in the center.
+A member of the center's clinical staff shall be present at all times if a patient is at the center.
+The clinical staff member shall have at least one (1) year of perinatal experience.(b)

-The center shall insure that phones are answered twenty-four (24) hours a day, seven (7) days a week, in order to alert the on-call staff.
+The center shall ensure that a mechanism is in place to receive calls twenty-four (24) hours a day, seven (7) days a week, to alert the on-call staff.
 Telephone numbers of emergency services and staff shall be posted by all telephones in large legible print.(3)

 Drug distribution.(a)

-There shall be a list approved by the medical director of all drugs and biologicals including intravenous solutions which are retained for use in the center.(b)
+There shall be a list approved by the medical director of all drugs and biologicals, including intravenous solutions that are retained for use in the center.(b)

 Drugs and biologicals shall be administered only by persons legally authorized.(d)